drewwills/uPortal-start/README.md

 uPortal-start provides several Command Line Interface (CLI) tools that allow you to manage the portal database.
 The most important of these is the `dataInit` task.

-Use the following command to create the database schema and fill it with _base portal data_ and your _implementation data set_:
+Use the following command to create the database schema and fill it with _base portal data_ as well as your _implementation data set_:

 ```
     $ ./gradlew dataInit